First published Sept 2, 2024

 8. Effective Anti-Aging Treatment

 High exposure to metals can accelerate aging and cause one to look older than their age.
 Excess iron can generate oxidative stress and metabolic hemostasis.
 Chelation therapy can be a powerful anti-aging solution for patients with toxic metals in their bodies.
 EDTA injected in the body removes metal toxins and prevents early aging.
+If you are looking for more comprehensive detox methods, Detox Chelation Rife IVs can be a complementary approach.

 Is Chelation Therapy Effective?